fybrik/fybrik/site/docs/get-started/quickstart.md

 Fybrik assumes the existence of a data catalog that contains the metadata and connection information for data assets.
 Fybrik currently supports:

  1. [OpenMetadata](https://open-metadata.org/): An open-source end-to-end metadata management solution that includes data discovery, governance, data quality, observability, collaboration, and lineage.
- 2. [katalog](https://fybrik.io/dev/reference/katalog/): a data catalog that is included in Fybrik for evaluation purposes.
+ 2. [katalog](https://fybrik.io/dev/reference/katalog/): a data catalog stub used for testing and evaluation purposes.

 In this guide we use the OpenMetadata data catalog.